Kévin Boma: Early years

 Boma was born in Poitiers, Nouvelle-Aquitaine, and progressed through the youth teams of local Trois Cités Poitiers and Stade Poitevin before joining the Guingamp academy at age 14.

 He signed with the reserve team of Tours after a successful trial in January 2019.
 He made his senior debut for the team on 18 May 2019 in a Championnat National 3 match against Montargis.

 Angers

 Boma signed with Angers in 2019, initially becoming a part of the reserves.

 On 7 March 2021, Boma made his professional debut for Angers in the Coupe de France, coming on as a substitute in the 78th minute for Ibrahim Amadou as his team knocked out Club Franciscain with a 5–0 win.

 Rodez

 On 9 August 2022, Boma signed a three-year contract with Rodez.

+Estoril

+On 2 July 2024, Boma moved to Estoril in Portugal on a four-year contract.

 International career

 On 24 March 2022, Boma made his international debut for Togo U23.
 It resulted in a 1–0 win over the Tajikistan U23.
+In June 2024, he was called up to the senior Togo national team.